Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach

 In this work, we present a model for planar layers of two immiscible binary fluids $A$ and $B$ using the MPC approach.
 The fluids, separated by a flat interface, are of distinct shear viscosity, $\eta_A$ and $\eta_B$, whose values are tuned by the corresponding MPC collision frequency.
-While omitting the thermodynamic and kinetic processes of phase separation, it allows for fluid particle exchange across the interface, associated with an $A\leftrightarrow B$ identity switch of the MPC particles in the arriving single-fluid layer.
+While omitting the thermodynamic and kinetic processes of phase separation, it allows for fluid particle exchange across the interface, associated with a change of the local (collisional) interactions in the arriving fluid layer.
 No explicit interactions between fluid particles at the interfacial zone are required, although a more sophisticated modeling of the interface properties is possible for future assessment.
-Shear flow profiles and transverse hydrodynamic velocity correlation functions (TVAFs) are determined for the different layers.
-Moreover, the hydrodynamic mobility/friction properties of a colloidal sphere inside a fluid layer, which moves steadily parallel or perpendicular to an interface, are calculated.
-The model recovers the correct flow profiles, fluctuating hydrodynamic properties, and thermal fluctuations of the individual fluid layers.
+Shear flow profiles and the shear stress under starting flow conditions are calculated, and the latter is compared with a provided analytical solution of the linearized Navier-Stokes equation of the same composite fluid.
+Moreover, transverse hydrodynamic velocity correlation functions (TVAFs) are determined for the different layers.
+In addition, the hydrodynamic mobility/friction properties of a colloidal sphere inside a fluid layer, which moves steadily parallel or perpendicular to an interface, are calculated.
+The approach recovers the correct flow profiles, fluctuating hydrodynamic properties, and thermal fluctuations of the individual fluid layers.
 The invoked simplifications in the present MPC treatment lead to a higher computational efficiency compared to other mesoscale techniques and MPC implementations considered so far \cite{Ihle2006,Tuezel2007,tuezel2010,echeverria2017,hill:16,eise:18}, which is a significant advantage when simulating large-scale systems.

 The present simulations constitute a first important step in studying the dynamics, e.g., of monolayers of thermal particles moving near a planar fluid-fluid interface, with full account of the time-resolved (retarded) hydrodynamic interactions of the particles with the interface and among each other.
 These so-called quasi-two-dimensional systems have been intensely studied recently, since they reveal peculiar dynamic features such as the anomalous hydrodynamic enhancement of lateral collective diffusion \cite{naegele2001jcp,naegele2002,panzuela2017collective,panzuela:2018}, and the influence of the interface on the motion of nearby Brownian particle, as reflected in the non-isotropic, hydrodynamic long-time tails of particle velocity correlations \cite{feld:2005,huan:2015}.
 Interestingly enough, the motion pattern of microswimmers is also strongly affected by their hydrodynamic interaction with a nearby (fluid) interface \cite{lope:2014,hu:15}.